Logo

 1. Major Framework or Tool Updates

-When tools or frameworks such as Flutter, React Native, or Android/iOS SDKs release significant updates, refactoring helps ensure compatibility and leverage new security and performance enhancements.
+When tools or frameworks such as Flutter, React Native, or Android/iOS SDKs release significant updates, refactoring helps ensure compatibility.
+Refactoring also allows your app to leverage new security and performance enhancements.
+And if you supported a React app in 2025, you had 7 opportunities for a code refactor just from major React updates alone.

 2. Runtime Upgrades

-Updates to programming languages or OS environments (e.g., Swift, Java, Kotlin, Android/iOS versions) may require adjustments in your codebase to avoid deprecated functions and improve execution speed.
+Updates to programming languages or OS environments (e.g., Swift, Java, Kotlin, Android/iOS versions) may require adjustments to your codebase to avoid deprecated functions and improve performance.

 3. After Major Development Cycles